noln/scorched-parrot/README.md

 ==============
 ![](http://mattfenlon.com/img/scorchedparrot_logo.png)

-A workaround to get Fenix(v1.5.4) to play nice with Buffer (v4.3).
+A workaround to get Fenix to play nice with Buffer; originally just for specific versions but it's not been fixed in +2yrs, so currently works for any versions released after ~2014.

-Hopefully this will be fixed and obsolete soon, but the simple method of reshaping text passed via Intents to other applications could be useful for other workarounds.

 See it in action: http://youtu.be/giKHa4o9hkQ